About Professor Akira

 Shiba Inus are known for their bold spirit, independence and quick mind and I have all those traits.
 I’m also strong willed, confident and happy to play along with my owner’s brain training games when it’s fun and there’s a reward at the end.

-I live in the UAE with my owner Monica and rescue dog Miko where in addition to improving my brain power, I’m partial to running around the garden, chasing a ball and taking naps.
+I live in the UAE with my owner Monica and my sister Miko who is a rescue dog, where in addition to improving my brain power, I’m partial to running around the garden, chasing a ball and taking naps.
 Rest and recuperation are vital for keeping my cognitive performance at its peak.
 Miko and I get along, but we clash at times.
 You’ll see her in some of the pictures I post.
 She sits next to our owner every time I train to enjoy the treats, but disappears whenever it is her turn to perform.
 She’s clearly the genius in our family.

 My brain training journey